You can eat your apricots fresh or dried out.

 Once the apricots are dried, they should be cooled at room temperature.
 Then, you can either pack them in moisture proof polyethylene bags or store them in glass jars with lids.
 Make sure that dried apricots are stored in the refrigerator.
 Exposing them to high temperature will make the fruit hard and dark in color.
 The fruit may also lose its nutritional value.

-If kept well inside a refrigerator, the apricots can last for about 6 months.
+If kept well inside a refrigerator, the dried apricots can last for about 6 months.
 Keeping it at room temperature shortens their life span to only a month.

 Apricots are not only delicious but healthy as well.
 Whether you take it fresh or dried, an apricot produces the same nutritional value for you.
 The advantages of drying apricots are that it’s easy to do and easier to store.
 Dried apricots have amazing health benefits that you should be taking advantage of.
 So, why not start and make some dried apricots today?